Anomaly Detection via Multi-Scale Contrasted Memory: Related work

-Anomaly detection can be considered as a binary classification problem where the normal class is usually well-defined and well-understood as being sampled from a distribution $\distrib{norm}$, whereas the anomaly class is implicitly defined as anything not normal.
+AD is a binary classification problem where the normal class is usually well-defined as being sampled from a distribution $\distrib{norm}$, whereas the anomaly class is implicitly defined as anything not normal.
 The anomaly class is significantly broader and more complex than the normal class, creating a natural imbalance between the required amount of normal data and anomalous data.
-We call unbalanced supervised AD, or semi-supervised AD (\textbf{SSAD}) the setting where a small additional set of anomalies $\dataset{anom}$ is available.
-In one-class AD (\textbf{OC-AD}), the anomaly estimator is trained only from a normal class sample $\dataset{norm}\sim\distrib{norm}$.
+We call semi-supervised AD (\textbf{SSAD}) the setting where a small additional set of anomalies $\dataset{anom}$ is available.
+In one-class AD (\textbf{OC-AD}), only normal samples $\dataset{norm}$ are used for training.